 Preparing Religious Environmental Plans (PREP):

-The Loka Initiative at the University of Wisconsin – Madison provides an education and outreach platform for faith leaders and religious institutions where they can listen, observe, gain knowledge, and act to protect the environment and avert climate catastrophe.
+The Loka Initiative at the University of Wisconsin – Madison provides an education and outreach platform for faith leaders and religious institutions where they can listen, observe, gain knowledge in how to protect the environment and avert climate catastrophes for their communities.
 Our mission is to support faith-led environmental efforts locally and around the world through collaborations on capacity building, project management, and public outreach with faith leaders and religious institutions focused on environmental and climate issues.

-Loka is offering a FREE 10-week online training experience for faith leaders that is designed to be practical, personalized, and peer-supported.
-This non-credit course will integrate Science with Religious and Traditional Knowledge, providing participants with hands-on training knowledge on how to design and manage environmental and climate projects that are specific to their geographies, communities, and faith traditions.
-This project, Preparing Religious Environmental Plans, PREP for short, will be launching on January 5, 2026 - March 13, 2026.
+As part of this mission, Loka offers a FREE online training experience for faith leaders from around the world that is designed to be practical, personalized, and peer-supported on a yearly basis.
+This non-credit course integrates science with religious and traditional knowledge, providing participants with hands-on training on how to design and manage environmental and climate projects that are specific to their geographies, communities, and faith traditions.
+This project, Preparing Religious Environmental Plans, PREP for short, launched on January 5, 2026.
+We currently have over 40 faith leaders from 15 countries taking the course who will stay with us as a cohort until the end of 2026.

-PREP will consist of a combination of recorded lectures and videos, some reading, lively discussions among learners, a faith-based home room that allows learners to congregate with other learners who share the same faith, and a live weekly lecture and Q&A session with one of the instructors.
-The course will culminate in an all-expense paid in-person convening taking place March 23-27, 2026 in Madison, Wisconsin, USA, where more specialized training beyond the scope of the online course – including media and communications, campaign creation, and fundraising – will be provided.
+The PREP course consists of a combination of reading materials, pre-recorded lectures and videos, live weekly lecture and Q&A, and lively discussions among learners in the group chat, as well as a weekly faith-based home room that allows learners to congregate with other learners and work with their home room leader directly.
+Given that this was the first year of PREP, Loka culminated the PREP course in an all-expense paid in-person convening from March 23-27, 2026 in Madison, Wisconsin, USA, where more specialized training beyond the scope of the online course – including media and communications, campaign creation, and fundraising – was provided.

 WHO IS IT FOR?